 Ankara being a young and modern city makes her face an identity problem.
 The increase of population from couple thousand to several million in less than a century means that almost everyone came here from somewhere else.
 Finding a native "Ankarali" is challenging, as a result.
 The population and culture of Ankara, therefore, is a mixture of everything Turkey offers, with people of origins from all cities of Turkey.

-Ankara is quite a large city, with different towns and neighborhoods of their own characters.
+Ankara is quite a large city, with different towns and neighbourhoods of their own characters.
 In a very simplified manner, most attractions of the city run through the long Ataturk Boulevard, running and diving the city north to south.
 Starting from Ulus Square, going towards south in Ataturk Boulevard, you will reach Kizilay, Kavaklidere and then Çankaya.
 As you pass through these districts one by one, the standards visibly increase.

 Continuing southern, the area after Kizilay and up to Kugulu Part (Swan Park) is Kavaklidere, also simply known Tunali district (Tunali Hilmi Caddesi/Road runs parallel to Ataturk Blvd, and locals simply name it and around as Tunali.)
 The area is more cosmopolitan, open minded, and popular among the young.
 The back streets are full of cafes, restaurants, pubs to rock venues.